ivanmrsulja/traffic-participants-detection/README.md

 # traffic-participants-detection

-Traffic participants detection, localization and classification on real time video.
+Traffic participants (pedestrians, busses, cars and trucks) recognition, localization and classification on real time video made using various ML models from YOLO family, specifically: YOLOv3, YOLOv3-tiny, YOLOv4-tiny.
+Above all, we also hand-made one YOLOv3 implementation to compare with these pre-configured models.
+Handmade model is heavily inspired by [pjreddie](https://github.com/pjreddie/darknet)'s and [experiencor](https://github.com/experiencor/keras-yolo3)'s implementations.

 ## Installation